SSE Streaming

 Timeout Handling

-The default stream timeout is 90 seconds.
-If no events are received within this period, the connection will close with a timeout error.
-For long-running operations, ensure your client handles reconnection appropriately.
+The default stream timeout is 180 seconds.
+If no events are received within this period, the server emits response.error and closes the stream.
+For long-running operations, ensure your client handles timeout and reconnection appropriately.

 Client Implementations